storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 These changes, in the climax scene, Shootout, and a better understanding of the second sub-problem, are typical of what occurs when you’re plotting in scenes.
 Your story, whether a novel or a short story or an episodic television script, is a series of events which are process the problems your protagonist is trying to solve, and which are linked by cause and effect.
 Understanding your problems, and using story structure, are the workflow that drives your plotting process.

-Danger Calls is melodramatic and its characters aren’t as well drawn as they should be, but this exercise has been meant to show how an idea can evolve via a repeatable process into a workable story outline, and how StoryBuilder can help you do that.
-The following section of the manual, Writing with StoryBuilder, elaborates on this process, but the best way to learn is to do, making your own mistakes and solving your own problems.
-We hope StoryBuilder helps you in your writing journey.
+Danger Calls is melodramatic and its characters aren’t as well drawn as they should be, but this exercise has been meant to show how an idea can evolve via a repeatable process into a workable story outline, and how StoryCAD can help you do that.
+The following section of the manual, Writing with StoryCAD, elaborates on this process, but the best way to learn is to do, making your own mistakes and solving your own problems.
+We hope StoryCAD helps you in your writing journey.

-# Writing with StoryBuilder #
+# Writing with StoryCAD #
 ## How to Think About Outlining ##
 How to Think About Outlining